-A SWOT analysis is a commonly used tool that helps organisations to understand their current situation, both internally and externally.
-This is a very important part of the strategy development and planning processes as it helps answer the ‘where are we’ question which informs the question of ‘how to we get from where we are to where we want to be?’.
-It is the answer to this question that identified the activities that the organisation needs to take to achieve its objectives.
+The SWOT analysis is, therefore, a very important part of the strategy creation processes.
+It helps answer the ‘where are we?’ question.
+This then helps us answer the question ‘how do we get from where we are to where we want to be?’.
+In addition, it is the answers to these questions that identify the activities the organisation needs to take to achieve its objectives and goals.

 SWOT is an acronym for: